 Advanced Search Procedures in Herb.jl

 A more verbose getting started with Herb.jl described the concept of a program space and showed how to search it with Herb.jl, using a simple breadth-first-search (BFS) iterator for the search.
-This tutorial takes a closer look at advanced search procedures hat can be employed to find a solution program to a program synthesis problem.
+This tutorial takes a closer look at advanced search procedures that can be employed to define the iterator.

 More specifically, you will learn about